PhilippePitzClairoux/gohttp/README.md

 "clean" and easily readable.
 There's still alot of things to implement but there is currently the bare minimum.

-Please refer to dummy.go and Example.go in order to learn how this works.
+Please refer to http-example and https-example for examples.

+## Project features
+- Aggregate endpoints for an entity in a single struct
+- Create one file/struct per entity
+- No more huge main methods defining endpoints
+- Automatic dispatching to methods when a request is made
+- parametrized endpoints
+- authentication (BasicAuth & JWT only for now)

 ## How to write your first controller!
 In order to create a controller that can handle http calls, you must create a struct that defines functions.
-Those functions MUST start with one of the supported http method :
+These functions MUST start with one of the supported http method :
 ```golang
 []string{"Post", "Get", "Delete", "Put", "Patch"}